ISISComputingGroup/ibex_developers_manual/Things-to-know-as-a-developer.md

 In Notepad++ Menu -> Language -> Define Your Language Then import the file `...EPICS\editors\Notepad++\userDefineLang.xml`

+Alternatively, download VSCode and install the epics extension.

 # Python conventions

 See [Python Conventions](python-conventions) for more information